tying21/foreign-movie-recommendation-tool/README.md

 > ***Choose The Movie Like A Local!
 (Foreign Movie Recommendation Tool)***

 This is a project completed as part of the Insight Data Engineering program (New York, Winter 2020).
-Visit [datascalableplatform.me] (http://datascalableplatform.me/) for the interactive webpage.
+Visit (http://datascalableplatform.me/) for the interactive webpage.
 You can also watch a short demo [here](https://www.youtube.com/watch?v=AHPhHpsh51E).

 ***